-An interesting phenomenon has occurred in the past three years in the Northern Virginia real estate market and home owners have regained their power position.
+An interesting phenomenon has occurred over the past few years in the Northern Virginia real estate market… homeowners have regained their power position.

 Also read more in How I Sell Your Home?